Folded eggs

 Method

-Crack two eggs into a small bowl or mug, add in the cream/milk.
-Use a fork to thoroughly whisk together
+Crack the eggs into a small bowl or mug, add in the cream and use a fork to thoroughly whisk together.
+Add in a pinch of salt and mix again.

-Pour in the egg mixture and leave it for a few seconds as the heat begins to 'set' the base.
+Pour in the egg mixture and leave it for a few seconds as the heat begins to 'set' the base as if you were making an omelette.
 Use your spatula to gently pull the egg mixture in, from the outside towards the centre, working all the way around.
 At first, the uncooked egg mixture will quickly fill up the empty channels but over a minute or two, it will start to set in the centre.
-Turn the heat off at this point (the eggs will continue to cook) and continue to work round the pan, pulling the eggs in.
-The centre of the eggs should still be soft and jiggly
+Turn the heat off at this point (the eggs will continue to cook off the heat), the centre of the eggs should still be soft and jiggly.

-Season with salt, pepper and lots of fresh herbs!
+Season with salt, pepper, fresh herbs and a sprinkling of Parmesan.

 Nutritional Information